 - for identifying and tracing regulated species of livestock and other animals and animal products for purposes of regulating food production and the management and control of disease

 - for monitoring and regulating the production and safety of food

 - for monitoring and regulating animal health and welfare

 - for monitoring and regulating compliance with good agricultural and management practices

-- for monitoring and regulating plant health and associated genetic and biochemical investigation and recording
+- for monitoring and regulating plant health and associated genetic data

 - for monitoring and regulating occupational health and welfare within the rural economy

 - for monitoring and regulating the management of land in Scotland